Dimensions underlying the representational alignment of deep neural networks with humans: Results

-Having established an end-to-end mapping between input image and individual object dimensions, we next used three approaches to both probe the consistency of the interpretation and identify dimension-specific image features.
+Having established an end-to-end mapping between input image and individual object dimensions, we next used three approaches to both probe the consistency of the interpretation and identify dimension-specific image properties.
 First, to identify image regions relevant for each individual dimension, we used Grad-CAM \citep{selvaraju2017grad}, an established technique for providing visual explanations.
 Grad-CAM generates heatmaps that highlight the image regions that are most influential for model predictions.
-Unlike traditional usage, which often focuses on creating visual explanations for model categorizations (e.g., dog vs. cat), we employed Grad-CAM to reveal what image regions drive the dimensions in the DNN embedding.
-The results of this analysis are illustrated with example images in Figure \ref{fig:relevance}.
-Object dimensions were indeed driven by different image regions that contain relevant information, in line with the dimension's interpretation derived from human ratings and suggesting that the representations captured by the DNN's penultimate layer allow distinguishing between different object parts that carry different functional significance.
+Unlike the typical use of Grad-CAM, which focuses on generating visual explanations for model classifications (e.g., dog vs. cat), we employed Grad-CAM to reveal which image regions drive the dimensions in the DNN embedding.
+The results of this analysis are illustrated with example images in Fig. \ref{fig:relevance}.
+Object dimensions were indeed driven by different image regions that contain relevant information, in line with the dimension's interpretation derived from human ratings and suggesting that the representations captured by the DNN's penultimate layer allow us to distinguish between different parts of the image that carry different functional significance.